Wizo: 1986–2005

-Later that year, Wizo founded their own label, Hulk Räckorz and released the Klebstoff ("Glue") EP, their first vinyl record.
+Later that year, together with Andreas "Fratz" Thum, WIZO founded their own label, Hulk Räckorz and released the EP Klebstoff ("Glue"), their first vinyl record, which was recorded in 1989 in a basement studio in Stuttgart.

-In 1991, für'n Arsch ("In vain", lit. "for the ass") was released.
-The band also gained attention for an illegal public performance on a truck outside of a courthouse while Manfred Krug, a TV celebrity, was on trial for a road rage incident.
+In 1991, WIZO released their first full-length album für'n Arsch ("In vain", literally "for an ass").
+This was recorded in the studio of a friend of WIZO in Stuttgart.
+The band also gained attention for an illegal public performance outside of a courthouse during the road-rage trial of Manfred Krug, a TV celebrity.
+The band played from the bed of a delivery truck while the case was going on.

-In 1992, their first CD, Bleib Tapfer ("Stay Brave") was released.
-On the first anniversary of German pop-star Roy Black's death, Wizo released the single "Roy Black ist tot" ("Roy Black Is Dead") as a dubious tribute.
+In 1992, WIZO's album, Bleib Tapfer (English translation: "Stay Brave") was released.
+On the first anniversary of German pop-star Roy Black's death, WIZO released the single "Roy Black ist tot" (English translation: "Roy Black Is Dead") as a dubious tribute.
 The tribute in question was a punk cover of a children's song with the lyrics altered to a German version of "Roy Black is dead, Roy Black is dead."
 It was named the worst CD of the year by the Bild-Zeitung, a major German tabloid.